Deepk92/NextHike_Project-04/README.md

 7) Report, Visualization and Recommendations :- Created a comprehensive report or presentation that summarizes the project's findings.
 Include visualizations and insights about feature importance and their impact on price prediction.

+Project Conclusion :-
+The model's reliance on PC1 more than PC2 aligns with the nature of PCA, where the first few components are designed to capture the most variance.
+Both the components are used (with significant weights) indicates that the feature extraction phase was successful in identifying meaningful patterns in the data.
+The dominance of PC1 suggests that most information relevant for predicting the mobile phone prices is encapsulated in this single component.
+However, with an average importance of approximately 0.21 (21 %), PC2 also plays a significant role in predictions.

+Memory Size (RAM and Storage) : High positive loading in PC1.
+It means that Phone with more Memory and Storage tends to be priced higher and are important for performance-focused consumers.